nextmv-io/community-apps/knapsack-pyomo/README.md

     pip3 install -r requirements.txt
     ```

+1. Further dependencies can be specified in the `requirements_extra.txt` file.
+   These dependencies will get bundled with the app on push.

 1. Pyomo [does not include any solvers][pyomo-solvers].
 This template assumes
    that supported providers are [`glpk`][glpk] and [`cbc`][cbc].
 Make sure you
    have installed them locally, as they are already installed on the image when